Zycrasion/supersonicjs/README.md

 # SupersonicJS
 Status: Beta v0.3.7

-Polishing Code/Refactoring

-For the forseeable future i will probably get to Version 0.2.0 then take a break making some games and come back and have a heap of features to implement.

 ## Getting Started (NOTE: You should have an understanding of javascript/typescript before trying the engine. its currently more like an abstraction layer on top of WebGL.)
 clone the repo
 `git clone https://github.com/Zycrasion/supersonicjs.git`